Nawab-AS/chat_app/README.md

 This is a simple chat app that uses websockets, and a postgreSQL database.
 The purpose of this project is to allow me to independantly learn how to use websockets and postgres.

+## Live Demo

+Want to see a live demo?
+Head on over to [chat.nawab-as.software](https://chat.nawab-as.software)

 ## Installation